contact sales: (855) FLUENT-8or(855) 358-3688

 PPM Consultant

-Modern business needs a powerful service for information processing to create understandable reports and update them in real-time Power BI is a powerful enough and yet free BI platform.
-Microsoft is investing a lot in the development of this product, in connection with which there are often updates that expand its capabilities.
+Modern business needs a powerful service for information processing to create understandable reports and update them in real time.
+Power BI data sources are a powerful enough and yet free BI platform.
+Microsoft is investing a lot in developing this product, with which there are often updates that expand its capabilities.
 You can use these versions of the program:

-• Power BI Service is an online counterpart that specializes in monitoring and analyzing ready-made reports, so the possibilities of designing and working with data there are very limited.
+• Power BI Service is an online counterpart that monitors and analyzes ready-made reports.
+So the possibilities of designing and working with data there are very limited.
 As a rule, the desktop version is used as a constructor, after which the developed file is published to the Power BI Service.

 Where Can I Download Data From?

-Power BI has many built-in connectors for various services and databases, with the help of which you can load the necessary data set from various sources into a program in a matter of minutes, link them together and build consolidated reports and charts.
+Power BI has many built-in connectors for various services and databases.
+With their help, you can load the necessary data set from various sources into a program in minutes, link them together, and build consolidated reports and charts.
 At the time of this writing, all available connectors are divided into four groups:

 As you can see, you can import data from the best-known databases and services into Power BI using various file formats.
-After downloading information from available sources in Power BI, you have great opportunities for cleaning and transforming data, since the platform has a fairly powerful ETL functionality.
-Loadable tables can be edited, and based on their columns, create calculated columns and measures — this way you can convert arrays of information into data sets with the structure necessary to build a visualization.
+After downloading information from available sources in Power BI, you have great opportunities for cleaning and transforming data since the platform has a reasonably powerful ETL functionality.
+Loadable tables can be edited, and based on their columns, calculated columns and measures can be created.
+In this way, you can convert arrays of information into data sets with the structure necessary to build a visualization.

 Sources and Datasets

-It is necessary to divide the related initially, but completely different concepts, which sometimes mix (they partially overlap): “data source” and “data set.”
+It is necessary to divide the related wholly but initially different concepts, which sometimes mix (they partially overlap): “data source” and “data set.”
 The data source is only the final path to the information you want to work with.
-The path to the file on the hard disk, the URL to Facebook, or the database’s location in the cloud – all this is the way, and all this is the source of the data.
+The path to the file on the hard disk, the URL to Facebook, or the database’s location in the cloud – all this is the way and the source of the data.

-A data set is, in turn, a collection of both the data source and the data itself, and the accounts that allow Power BI to connect to these data sources.
+A data set is, in turn, a collection of both the data source, the data itself, and the accounts that allow Power BI to connect to these data sources.
 Each time you connect to data (static or dynamic) or import it, Power BI automatically creates a data set.
-Which then, as a rule, are used when creating reports and visualizations.
+As a rule, these are used when creating reports and visualizations.

-Connecting to some data sources sometimes requires advanced query functions and Excel modeling or an installed Power BI Desktop application.
-Before you go directly to the analysis of data types that can be loaded into Power BI, I would like to draw your attention to the general features that these types have or, more precisely, what characteristics your sources should have to be working in Power BI.
+Connecting to some data sources sometimes requires advanced query functions, Excel modeling, or an installed Power BI Desktop application.
+Before you go directly to the analysis of data types that can be loaded into Power BI, I would like to draw your attention to the general features of these types or, more precisely, what characteristics your sources should have to be working in Power BI.
 And the main thing you need to know about it:

 Data Format

-The data format, of course, must be supported by Power BI.
-Usually, there are no problems with this; however, some data types are already ready to work with Power BI, and some will have to be “prepared.”
-So, for example, when creating datasets from sources such as Google Analytics or Twilio, there are no difficulties with synchronization.
-Similarly and simply downloads data from cloud databases such as SQL Azure.
+The data format must be supported by Power BI.
+Usually, there are no problems with this.
+However, some data types are ready to work with Power BI, and some must be “prepared.”
+So, for example, when creating datasets from sources such as Google Analytics or Twilio, synchronization has no difficulties.
+Similarly it simply downloads data from cloud databases such as SQL Azure.
 They are fully operational.
 Enjoy.

 But in some cases, direct data import is not possible.
-In particular, when trying to connect to data that is located on the servers of your company (data with closed access) or when trying to load a simple TXT file.
-In such a situation it is necessary:
+In particular, when trying to connect to data located on your company’s servers (data with closed access) or when trying to load a simple TXT file.
+In such a situation, it is necessary:

 • Extract this data;